 This experience must now be paired with up-to-date knowledge of new tools and technology at a relatively rapid pace and one which is not always easy or comfortable.
 Therefore, transit managers must remain engaged in the efficiency gains brought about by transit software and similarly valuable tools.

 Evaluating the ever-increasing amount of information about these technologies requires continuing diligence as well as methods to filter out the unimportant stuff.
 Agencies tend to rely on their managers' willingness and ability to do this in order to remain relevant in the market and to provide quality customer service to their riders.

-Staying on top of new industry technology is clearly important and at Ecolane, we’ve come up with a short list of resources agency managers can utilize to better keep themselves informed.
+Staying on top of new transit technology is clearly important and at Ecolane, we’ve come up with a short list of resources agency managers can utilize to better keep themselves informed.

 Although it’s typically considered a place to highlight one’s resumé, skills, and experience, LinkedIn is a treasure trove of information and discussion.
 Managers are encouraged to participate in these discussions about transit operating.
 Networking with peers on LinkedIn is also an essential activity and can go a long way towards maintaining awareness of the tools and trends shaping the industry.
 Transit-specific groups on LinkedIn are great resources for agencies in the market to review or purchase products, troubleshoot issues or find tips for increasing efficiencies.

 2. Transit technology blogs

 Managers and executives are following (and in some cases authoring) blogs that focus on transit topics and technology.
 This avenue for sharing and learning by managers is becoming a critical tool during product decision-making processes and they introduce new software, procedures, and tips to build better transit operations.
 These blogs also provide a venue for critical feedback to technology companies servicing transit and that encourages change.

 Although it’s an activity which has been around for a while, conferences continue to be valuable channels for transit professionals looking to expand their knowledge of the industry.